-Segmenting emails based on location, consumer behaviors and/or customer lifetime value allows you to target specific customers and messages directly for them.
+Segment emails based on location, consumer behaviors or customer lifetime value.
+Target specific customers and send customized messages directly to them with segmentation.
 This ensures that the emails you send out are relevant to the people receiving them.

 Because, let’s face it, who really wants to receive an email from Wedding Paper Divas when they’ve been married for almost two years?

-Humanizing your brand is a phrase you’re probably familiar with by now, but it’s true.
+Humanizing your brand is a phrase you’re probably familiar with by now, but it’s significant to a strong email marketing strategy.
 Who wants an email delivered by something that sounds like spam or that is tailored for the masses?